RTO and RPO: Making It Simple

 Determining RTOs and RPOs

-Beyond the general guidelines given above, how does a company go about determining the best and most correct RTOs and RPOs for its processes and applications?
+How does a company go about determining the RTO and RPO categories for its processes and applications?

-The BCM office develops proposed RTOs and RPOs based on the organization’s known risks and needs.
-The IT team can be a good place to start by leveraging the times they use for their current protection and recovery strategies.
-Using those values, the BCM office can then make adjustments based on discussions with management to understand the general times departments would need to be recovered.
+The BCM office should develop proposed categories for RTOs and RPOs based on the organization’s known risks and needs.
+In doing this, the IT team can be a good place to start.
+The BCM team should make note of the times IT uses for its current protection and recovery strategies.
+Using those values, the BCM office can make adjustments based on discussions with management to understand the general times departments would need to be recovered.

-The final decisions regarding RTOs and RPOs should emerge after a process of data gathering and collaborative discussion.
+The final decisions regarding RTOs and RPOs should emerge after the BIA.
 Once defined, those proposals should be submitted to upper management for review.

 Throughout this process, the BCM office has the job of educating others, facilitating the discussion, seeking consensus, and obtaining the necessary approvals.